 At the 1.7-mile mark, keep your eyes open for a short spur trail on the left.
 This will lead you to the west-facing overlook.

-The far-reaching views are beautiful, but you’ll notice there’s a bit of a tree line to contend with, making this a good hike to do in fall and winter when trees are barren.
+The views are beautiful, but you’ll notice there’s a bit of a tree line.
+This is a good hike to do in fall and winter when trees are barren.